BrenoES/angularjs-typescript-jest/README.md

 [![Dependency Status](https://david-dm.org/preboot/angularjs-webpack/status.svg)](https://david-dm.org/preboot/angular-webpack#info=dependencies) [![devDependency Status](https://david-dm.org/preboot/angularjs-webpack/dev-status.svg)](https://david-dm.org/preboot/angularjs-webpack#info=devDependencies)

-A complete, yet simple, starter for AngularJS using Webpack.
+A complete, yet simple, starter for AngularJS using Webpack and jest.

 This workflow serves as a starting point for building AngularJS (1.x) applications using Webpack 2.x.
 Should be noted that apart from the pre-installed angular package, this workflow is pretty much generic.